Who are we?

 One of the fundamental beliefs of ALC is by virtue of being human in the presence of other humans, you are always teaching and always learning.
 The unique role of a facilitator is in holding a physically, emotionally, and intellectually safe space for teaching and learning to emerge from the students’ own curiosity and intentions.”

-What if my child is not interested in the group offering on Tuesday?
+What if my child is not interested in group offerings?

-There are self-guided interest centers available for use.
-Since offerings are planned in advance, learners are encouraged to bring ideas/ tools for their self-engagement, for example learning a foreign language or typing skills, etc.
+Since offerings are planned in advance, explorers are encouraged to bring ideas/ tools for their self-engagement in lieu of offerings, for example learning a foreign language or typing skills, etc.

 How do you handle relationship conflicts?